ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Our Corrections and Additions:**

 Yes, developers have the capability to construct decentralized applications (DApps) on Ethereum Classic.
-Ethereum Classic includes a decentralized Turing-complete virtual machine, known as the Ethereum Virtual Machine (EVM), which can execute scripts using an global network of public nodes.
+Ethereum Classic includes a decentralized Turing-complete virtual machine, known as the Ethereum Virtual Machine (EVM), which can execute scripts using a global network of public nodes.
 Ethereum Classic provides the necessary tools and functionalities for developers to build DApps.
 It is a version of the Ethereum blockchain that operates under slightly different rules and features.

 Among the benefits for developers to build their dapps on ETC are:

-- ETC is a proof of work blockchain, this makes it truly decentralized and trust minimized, therefore DaAps provide safety and confidence to users.
+- ETC is a proof of work blockchain, this makes it truly decentralized and trust minimized, therefore DApps provide safety and confidence to users.
 - ETC is hard money, hence it will keep its value over time.
 - ETC is programmable, therefore valuable dapps with utility and governance tokens inside its highly secure proof of work environment may be built.
 - ETC is fully replicated, which makes it extremely redundant worldwide, making dapps uncensorable and capable of surviving a nuclear war!